travandlee/ethylene_atlas/README.md

 # ethylene_atlas

-This repository contains scripts used in the manuscript " Transient cell states encode positional information to direct asymmetric growth"
+This repository contains scripts used in the manuscript "Transient cell states encode positional information to direct asymmetric growth"

 Browse the single-cell datasets at our web resource [https://arabidopsisdevatlas.salk.edu/](https://arabidopsisdevatlas.salk.edu/)